SilverStone SX1000R Review

 CABLES

 SX1000R is semi-passive upto 250W and remains around 20~25(dbA), with 970RPM fan speed under 700W load.
 The fan becomes progressively louder between 700~1000W.
-The fan noise is quite noticable, but not extremely loud, but definitely not quiet.
-If you’re paying attention and have fairly quiet system, there is also noticable fan motor noise.
+Fan noise is noticable, but not overly loud.
+This can be partly attributed to fan motor noise generated by the dual ball bearing fan, which is more distracting than the fan noise itself.

 TEST SYSTEM